kubeflow/community/releases/kubeflow-ai-reference-platform-release-handbook.md

 ## Post Release

 ### Patch Release
 Planning for first patch release begins.
-Patch releases follow the `YYYY.MM.PATCH` format and must not introduce new features or intentional API changes.
+Patch releases follow the `YY.MM.PATCH` format and must not introduce new features or intentional API changes.
 The importance of bugs is left to the judgement of the Working Group leads and the Release Manager to decide.

 ### Release Retrospective